Natural flea control methods will not leave dangerous chemical residues on your dog’s fur.

 Next, comb the dog’s belly, sides, chest, and back.
 The last portion will be to comb the tail, paws, and legs.
 Repeat the combing all over the dog’s body to catch any flea that could have escaped.

-Finally, after completing the flea combing process, allow the soapy water to remain in the bucket still for about 15 minutes to drown the fleas.
-Ultimately, dispose of the clothing, newspaper and bucket water that you used to flea comb.
+Finally, after completing the flea combing process, allow the soapy water to remain in the bucket for about 15 minutes to drown the fleas.
+Ultimately, dispose of the clothing, newspaper, and bucket water that you used to flea comb.
 Also, vacuum the whole room where you were cleaning the dog.